✨ Agentic chat experience in your terminal. Build applications using natural language.

 To run tests for the Q CLI crate:

-, you can supply project context by adding the codebase-summary.md
+q chatOnce inside q chat, you can supply project context by adding the codebase-summary.md file:

 Great for speeding up your ramp-up and navigating the repo more effectively.